awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

      - arm64
    ```

 1. If your cluster was originally created with Kubernetes version `1.14` or later, then you can skip this step because `kube-proxy` already includes this `Affinity Rule`\.
-If you originally created an Amazon EKS cluster with Kubernetes version `1.13` or earlier and intend to use Fargate nodes in your cluster, then edit your `kube-proxy` manifest to include a `NodeAffinity` rule to prevent `kube-proxy` pods from scheduling on Fargate nodes\.
+If you originally created an Amazon EKS cluster with Kubernetes version `1.13` or earlier and intend to use Fargate nodes in your cluster, then edit your `kube-proxy` manifest to include a `NodeAffinity` rule to prevent `kube-proxy` Pods from scheduling on Fargate nodes\.
 This is a one\-time edit\.
 Once you've added the `Affinity Rule` to your manifest, you don't need to add it each time that you update the add\-on\.
 Edit your `kube-proxy` `DaemonSet`\.

    ```
    kubectl edit -n kube-system daemonset/kube-proxy